chvonrohr/k8s-cicd/solution/README.md

 # trick question: why can we not only expose the frontend? why do we need to expose the backend?
 kubectl port-forward --namespace letsboot service/letsboot-frontend 4201:80

-# get google context (assuming your authenticated to google cloud)
+# get google credentials for exising cluster - automatically done on creation
-gcloud container clusters get-credentials cluster-1 --region europe-west6 --project letsboot
+# gcloud container clusters get-credentials gke_letsboot_europe-west6_jonas1

 # let's create our own cluster
 gcloud container clusters create jonas1 --project letsboot --region europe-west6 --machine-type e2-small --num-nodes 1